palkalaiselvand/Azure_HTTPTriggerFunctionSample/README.md

   This the primay settings we need to take care of and below are varios typers of `connection string` we have used in this project

   ##### Data base
    As this application tracking each request and process the request we have been making entries in data base. please change your connection string in the settings json file

-    ```
+    ```json
      "SampleApp_ConnectionString":
       "Data Source=<DB serever>;Initial Catalog=SampleApp;Integrated Security=True;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"
     ```

   ##### Storage Account
    As this application send the mesage to the storage account queue based on configuraion. please change your connection string in the settings json file

-    ```
+    ```json
      "SampleApp_StorageAccount_ConnectionString": "<place your storage account connection string>"
     ```

    ##### Service Bus
    As this application send the mesage to the Service bus queue based on configuraion. please change your connection string in the settings json file

-    ```
+    ```json
      "SampleApp_ServiceBus_ConnectionString": <place your connection string>
     ```

   ##### Queue Name
    This application provide option to configure the queue name based on need, we have inrtroduced this configuration.
 Make sure the queue name must be in lower case to avoid failure

-    ```
+    ```json
      "SampleApp_ServiceBus_QueueName": <Service bus queue>,
      "SampleApp_StorageQueueName": <storage queue>,
     ```

   ##### Configuration which decides to use Azure service bus OR Storage account
    Based on this setting application post the message to either service bus or storage account

-    ```
+    ```json
      "AzureQueueAssets": "ServiceBus|Queue" OR "StorageAccount|Queue"
     ```

   ##### Data base set up
       SQL DDL scripts are created and available under `SampleFunctionApp\SampleApp.Shared\SQLScripts (DDL Script)`
   ##### Sample message format
    Since this app is using HTTP trigger the sample post request body is available under SampleFunctionApp\SampleApp.Shared\SQLScripts (Message)

-    ```
+    ```json
     {
       "UserName": "palkalaislevand",
       "FirstName": "Palkalaiselvan",
       "LastName": "Dhamotharan",
       "EmailAddress": "palkalaiselvand@outlook.com",
       "Department": "Information Technology"
     }
     ```